Get Custom Training

 Example:

-Drop an updated field trip or device policy and get quick, scenario-based checks for staff and volunteers.
-SMEs tweak and publish in minutes.
+Uploading an updated field trip or technology policy prompts the system to produce short, scenario‑based questions for staff and volunteers.
+Subject‑matter experts can adjust and publish the quizzes in minutes.

 Automated Grading and Evaluation